Frequently Asked Questions

 Yes!
 We are honored to work with you to use the gemstones and metal from your inherited custom jewelry pieces to create new pieces that work with your aesthetic and your lifestyle.
 We’re often able to combine several pieces in a delightful way into something new that you’ll wear every day and love for a lifetime!
 We do this by custom designing a new piece of jewelry that we’ll create through fabrication or lost wax casting around the diamonds and gemstones we have.
 We can often then melt the existing precious metal and preserve it in the new piece.
 We love using the past to create a beautiful, sparkling future heirloom!

 We do offer jewelry appraisal services at a few levels.
 We’re happy to provide detailed documentation for anything that we make for you from materials that we source and provide at no additional charge.
-If we used your gemstones or diamonds in your piece, or if we didn’t make the piece, we use our exceptional in-house appraisers to provide the documentation you need for insurance purposes, starting at $90 per item.
+If we used your gemstones or diamonds in your piece, or if we didn’t make the piece, we use our exceptional in-house appraisers to provide the documentation you need for insurance purposes, starting at $150 per item.
 Complex items that will take more than one hour to complete will have additional charges.
-Turnaround time is about a week.
+Turnaround time is about two weeks.
 We’re aware that you can get a cheaper or faster jewelry appraisal some places, but like mom and dad always said, you get what you pay for.

 Custom jewelry is not inexpensive, but it’s an incredible value when you ponder what you’re getting, which is a one of a kind piece, designed and made by local artists and jewelers, just for you and your intended.
 Our commitment and love for everything we do fuels us each day, and infuses the custom jewelry pieces we make with soul.
 Some people say you can’t buy that kind of love, but we disagree.